Vladyslav Rudnev

 Vladyslav Serhiyovych Rudnev (Владислав Сергійович Руднєв; born June 25, 1996) is a Ukrainian sambist and mixed martial artist.
-As a sambist, he is a two-time gold medalist at the World Games, five-time world champion, four-time European champion and was a member of Dynamo.
+As a sambist, he is a two-time gold medalist at the World Games, five-time world champion, four-time European champion and is a member of Dynamo.

 Sambo career

 Rudnev won his first medal in the European Sambo Championships in 2016, in which he won a bronze medal in the -82 kg category.
 He subsequently went on to win a gold medal in this competition in 2018 and 2019 in the same category.
 He won his third gold medal in the European championships in 2021, this time in the -79 kg category.
 At the 2024 European Sambo Championships in Novi Sad.
 Serbia, he won the gold medal in combat sambo again in the -79 kg category, defeating Ivan Lozhkin in the final.

 At the World Sambo Championships, Rudnev won a bronze medal in 2017.
 He would win a gold medal in 2018.
 He repeated this feat in 2019 and 2020, all in the -82 kg category.
 Rudnev would win his fourth gold medal in the world championships in 2021.
 He won his fifth gold medal at the World Sambo Championships in 2024.

 At the 2025 World Games, Rudnev won the gold medal in the Men's 79 kg category.
 He was also part of the men's team that won the gold medal, after which he declared his amateur career over.